 The best way to learn is to teach: I’m delighted when students or colleagues find something stimulating here, but insofar as I primarily use this as a research tool, my posting frequency varies depending on how readily whatever I’m currently engrossed in lends itself to a blog article.
 Much of the research process never makes it into papers, so consider this my humble attempt to sharpen and share my thoughts along the way.

 I’m a theoretical physicist at the Nordic Institute for Theoretical Physics (Nordita), where I’m fortunate to hold a Fellowship that allows me tremendous research freedom.
 My publications in high-energy physics can be found on INSPIRE-HEP, or by following the links on my ORCID profile.
+You can also find me on GitHub.

 I’m broadly interested in quantum gravity, particularly in the context of holography.
 AdS/CFT provides a concrete paradigm in which to investigate such questions as the emergence of spacetime from quantum entanglement, the reconstruction of black hole interiors, and the localization of information in gravitational theories.
 I’ve an unrequited love affair with black holes, and enjoy discussing foundational issues when time permits.